ryan-mcclue/unsw/gens4015/final-project.md

 Extending beyond this disruption of the natural creation of life is the warping of a human's natural upbringing.
 There is no concept of a parent and adolescent years are spent in an institution away from the general population.
-It's clear that the scientific advancements in neuroscience, biology and genetic engineering disrupt the natural processes of thought and reproduction and therefore challenge what it means to be human.
+It's clear that the scientific advancements in neuroscience, biology and genetic engineering have disrupted the natural processes of thought and reproduction.
+They therefore challenge what it means to be human.

 The scientific advancements utilised in the war with the Taurens in *The Forever War*,